Microbenchmarking NVIDIA's Blackwell Architecture: An in-depth Architectural Analysis: Memory Subsystem

 \section{Memory Subsystem}

 In this Section, we present a comparative evaluation of the memory subsystems, including TMEM and DE, through microbenchmarking methodologies that measure latency, saturation behavior, and sensitivity to access patterns.
-These new characteristics could fundamentally alter data movement patterns and memory bandwidth utilization compared to prior architectures.
+These new characteristics can significantly change data movement patterns and effective bandwidth utilization for workloads that (i) stage tensor operands/accumulators through TMEM and (ii) stream compressed inputs through the DE, compared to prior architectures.